AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 ---
 id: other-parts-of-the-touch-screen
-title: Other parts of the touch screen
+title: Other Parts of the Touch Screen
-sidebar_label: Other parts of the touch screen
+sidebar_label: Other Parts of the Touch Screen
 ---

 The Menu/Softkeys